 - Are they compliant with ISO14001 (internationally agreed environmental management system)?
 Also ISO50001 (certified energy management system) and ISO9001 (quality management) accreditation? - What power supply do they use (electricity, gas), do they use renewable energy?
 Nuclear? - Do they have waste reduction and recycling targets in place?
-For example, see Optimal's policy and disclosures here.
+For example, see Optimal's policy and disclosures by scanning the QR code.